Socialite

-A socialite is a person from a wealthy and (possibly) aristocratic background, who is prominent in high society.
+A socialite is a person, typically a woman from a wealthy or aristocratic background, who is prominent in high society.
 A socialite generally spends a significant amount of time attending various fashionable social gatherings, instead of having traditional employment.

 Word history

-The word socialite is first attested in 1909 in a California newspaper.
+The word socialite is first attested in 1909 in a Tennessee newspaper.
 It was popularized by Time magazine in the 1920s.

 United Kingdom

-Historically, socialites in the United Kingdom were almost exclusively from the families of the aristocracy and landed gentry.
-Many socialites also had strong familial or personal relationships to the British royal family.
+Historically, most socialites in the United Kingdom were from the families of the aristocracy and landed gentry.
+Many socialites also had close familial or personal relationships to the British royal family.

-Between the 17th and early 19th centuries, society events in London and at country houses were the focus of socialite activity.
-Notable examples of British socialites include Beau Brummell, Lord Alvanley, the Marchioness of Londonderry, Daisy, Princess of Pless, Lady Diana Cooper, Mary Constance Wyndham, Lady Ursula d'Abo, Margaret Greville and the Mitford sisters.
-Since the 1960s, socialites have been drawn from a wider section of society more similar to the American model, with many socialites now coming from families in business or from the world of celebrity.
-Despite this, the notion of the Sloane ranger still emphasises many socialites' connections to Britain's ruling class.
-The Royal Borough of Kensington and Chelsea is widely regarded as the current home of socialite activity in the UK.
-The television show Made in Chelsea has explored the lifestyles of young socialites living in London in the 21st century.
+Notable examples of British socialites are, Beau Brummell, Lord Alvanley, the Marchioness of Londonderry, Daisy, Princess of Pless, Lady Diana Cooper, Mary Constance Wyndham, Lady Ursula d'Abo, Margaret Greville, Annabelle Neilson and the Mitford sisters.
+Since the 1960s, socialites have been drawn from a wider section of society, closer to the American model, with many socialites coming from families in business or from the world of celebrity.
+Despite this, the notion of the Sloane Ranger still emphasises many socialites' connections to Britain's ruling class.
+The Royal Borough of Kensington and Chelsea is widely regarded as the home of socialite activity in the UK.
+The television show Made in Chelsea has explored the lives of young socialites living in London in the 21st century.